gekaremi/SmoothGliderParadise/README.md

 ehhh

-smopth -> smooth criminal -> gangster paradise and it if game of life so gangster -> glider paradise ~ heaven(gardens of)
+smooth -> smooth criminal -> gangster paradise and it if game of life so gangster -> glider paradise ~ heaven(gardens of)